 If you’re not signed up for this newsletter, then welcome!
-I’m glad you’re here!
-But like, sign up, will ya?
+I’m glad you found your way here!
+But like sign up, will ya?
 There’s a cute little button for you to do so.

 And if you like this writing, consider donating to my Patreon.
-You can support this kind of writing and podcasting through any size donation you can manage.
-It truly means a lot.
+Any size pledge helps!

-This is a blanket statement for sure, but thinking about resumes reminds me of my past life as a teacher.
+This is a blanket statement, but this thought experiment about resumes reminded me of my past life as a middle school math and science teacher.
 When I worked in classrooms, one of the fundamental things we were told is that we have to give kids the tools to excel.
 If a student doesn’t understand an assignment or does poorly on a test, that’s on us.
 We were encouraged to use rubrics, or "a scoring guide used to evaluate the quality of students' constructed responses.”

 Sometimes I think that happens in resume writing.
 Employers are essentially asking potential employees to answer questions to a test they have no rubric for.
 So then language becomes coded, and folks who haven’t been around certain environments or maybe don’t know the rules to the game end up falling behind, even if they are the most qualified.

 That’s a generous example of how judging folks based on resumes can be harmful.
 Studies have shown that resume readers tend to bring in racial biases, indicating that minorities who “whiten” their resumes tend to get more callbacks for jobs.
 This article encourages older applicants to leave their educational experience off a resume just in case they’re looked down upon for being older.
 A study done by the Harvard Business Review shows that small class cues on a resume, like high school extracurricular activities, are advantageous to men (and only men) when applying for summer associateships at top law firms.
 This study implies that there are ways recruiters read how a resume is formatted that translate to gender stereotypes—and then they penalize non-masculine forms of expression.
-A study done by Harvard’s Kennedy School of Business showed that resumes with an LGBT indicator (their phrasing) were less likely to get a call back than one without an indicator.
+A study done by Harvard’s Kennedy School of Business showed that resumes with an “LGBT indicator” were less likely to get a call back than one without an indicator.

 There are ideas I have about resumes that I couldn’t find data on, but I have to imagine that resumes also favor education and resources.
 They can favor education broadly, like the school you went to and the language you use to express yourself, but they also favor in-group education, like people know the right lingo or industry jargon to throw around.

 Instead, what I might consider is a questionnaire—something that lives on the internet, which gives a person time and space to work on it on their own.
 I’d also outline exactly what I’m looking for, and find ways to allow people to express themselves and show off their skills.
 Let’s say someone isn’t great with words—could they make a video?
-A gap in employment (which I would argue is totally bullshit way to judge a person’s work ethic but is something employers look for) could be explained easily through an open-ended question, as opposed to an employer making a snap decision based on a glance at a resume.
+A gap in employment (which I would argue is totally bullshit way to judge a person’s work ethic but is something employers look at) could be explained easily through an open-ended question, as opposed to an employer making a snap decision based on a glance at a resume.

 Again, I’m not sure getting rid of resumes is the answer—at least not without some other, better form of hiring that attempts to eliminate some of the biases outlined above—but I think it’s worth asking the question: do resumes matter?
 Or, better yet, should they matter?